libmuy/ai-writing/docs/design-phase3.md

 ### sqlite-vec Retrieval

-For chapters in the long-term index, use `sqlite-vec` (in-process, no server) to embed and search summaries:
+For chapters in the long-term index, use `sqlite-vec` (in-process, no server) to embed and search summaries.
+If you need Chinese support, use a multilingual embedding model so Chinese chapter summaries, queries, and notes are embedded in the same vector space.
+For best quality on a local server, prefer a high-end multilingual model even if it is heavier:

 ```python
 import sqlite_vec